MEDVi Reviews 2026: Cost, Complaints & Legit Check

 Step 3: External Escalation (If Unresolved)

-- Contact your credit card company to dispute unauthorized charges
+For billing disputes: Contact your credit card company to dispute unauthorized charges.
+Provide documentation of cancellation attempts and any MEDVi responses.

 Final Verdict: Should You Try MEDVi?